gravitational/workshop/gravity101.md

 To join a node to the cluster, we will need to run a `gravity join` command on it.
 To be allowed into the cluster, the node will need to provide a valid join token.

 Let’s SSH into the `node-2`.
 To be able to run `gravity join` on it we need to get a `gravity` binary on it.
 Copy it from `node-1`.

-_Note: If you’re taking this session as a part of Gravitational training program, gravity binary will be present on the machine._

 Once we have the `gravity` binary, let’s join the node to our cluster: